marxlnfcs/palworld-docker/README.md

 ### I've set a SERVER_PASSWORD but when I'm connecting I get a message like "No password entered"
 There is an issue with the Palworld.
 When you try to connect manually with the IP (bottom right corner), there is no password prompt.
 If you really need a server password, just start the server as an community server.

-## TODO's / Planned features

----

-- Add a new PW_START_MODE to backup the server saves

 ## Software used